Polycademy/upgradephp/README.md

 UpgradePHP
 ==========

 This is Git clone of the amazing UpgradePHP project.
-It's a shim/polyfill for PHP 5.3/5.4 functions for PHP 4.1 and higher installations.
+It's a shim/polyfill for PHP 5.3/5.4 functions for PHP 4.1 to PHP 5.1 installations.
 I wanted it on Git since I mostly work via Git and not the fossil DVCS.
+The below information is copied from the official sources.
+It can be adapted to be autoloaded from composer.
+But it's probably better for you to pick and choose which polyfills you want.

 - Version: 18.1
 - Official Site: http://include-once.org/p/upgradephp